The time has come.

 Plants will need to adapt to suit the soil conditions that they are placed into.
 Because of this, if you suddenly change the type of soil, it will take them some time to adjust.

 Another problem is poor soil quality.
 Remember, the transplanting process can be very stressful for the plants.
 As they are growing new roots, they will need plenty of nutrients.
-If they can’t access these nutrients, it can stunt growth.
+If they can’t access these nutrients, it can stunt growth or lead to repotted plant dying.

 4. Underwatering or overwatering